 dedicated philanthropist.
 Her experiences have been broad, caring for

-For her work with the Missionaries of Charity, Dr. Bhatia was awarded
+For her work with the Missionaries of Charity, she was awarded a Miraculous

-Initiative and Project Heart Uganda.
-Dr. Bhatia is also the Executive
+such as Project Heart Uganda.
+She is also the Executive Director of the

-charitable organization dedicated to improving healthcare and providing
+organization dedicated to improving healthcare and providing educational

-educational opportunities which include annual scholarship programs for
+opportunities which include annual scholarship programs for underserved